missionpinball/mpf-docs/index.rst

 * :doc:`/config/index`: Lists every config setting and all the options.
 * :doc:`/player_vars/index`: Lists all the built-in player variables and parameters.
 * :doc:`/machine_vars/index`: Lists all the standard machine variables.
+* :doc:`/game_vars/index`: Lists all the built-in game variables and parameters.

 Developer Documentation
 -----------------------